EvaMakri/lifestylefactors-annotation-docs/index.md

 5. Be careful with an occupation + a clause with LSFs.

-    In the following examples, farmers __should not__ linked with acute lymphatic or chronic lymphatic leukemia.
+    In the following examples, farmers __should not__ be linked with acute lymphatic or chronic lymphatic leukemia.

     "Farmers from major corn-producing, hog- and chicken-raising, and pesticide- and fertilizer-using counties tended to be at higher risk of acute lymphatic.

     "Farmers from counties with large cattle inventories and significant dairy activity were at higher risk of chronic lymphatic leukemia."

-6. Annotate what the sentence says even if there are contradictory statement.
+6. Annotate what the sentence says, even if there are contradictory statement.
 Example:

     Previous study shows A causes B… : annotate A Cause B.